PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

 ## DrOn terms that don't appear in the new labeled _active ingredient_ mappings

-There's ~ 700 when labels are only extracted for DrOn terms that satisfy the rigid active ingredient query above.
+~ 700 DrOn terms are lost from `ChEBI_to_DrOn_BpMappingsFromTermList.out.tsv` when inner-joined to labels that come from the rigid active ingredient query above.

 Removing the active ingredient constraint brings it down to 32